 Artificial emotional intelligence or Emotion AI is also known as emotion recognition or emotion detection technology.
-In market research, this is commonly referred to as facial coding.

 Humans use a lot of non-verbal cues, such as facial expressions, gesture, body language and tone of voice, to communicate their emotions.
 Our vision is to develop Emotion AI that can detect emotion just the way humans do, from multiple channels.
 Our long term goal is to develop “Multimodal Emotion AI”, that combines analysis of both face and speech as complementary signals to provide richer insight into the human expression of emotion.
 For several years now, Affectiva has been offering industry leading technology for the analysis of facial expressions of emotions.
 Most recently, Affectiva has added speech capabilities now available to select beta testers (learn more here).